Sep 1.jpg

 In Service: 15 March 1938 until 15 October 1982

-Branch Images © Barclays Ref 0030/0411
+Branch Images © Barclays Ref 0030-0411

 In the intervening period, extensvie work has been taking place to restore the building at 47 Corn Street, to modernise it on the inside, and to tastefully clean and repair it on the outside.
 Suites of offices are equipped with the the latest furnishings and materials, stone is cleaned and dressed, whole floors are redesigned and modernised.
-This is the buidling that will later take on the mantle of South Western District Office, and its praises are well and truly sung in the following article, from the Western Daily Press which is reproduced here by kind permission of the British newspaper Archive...
+This is the building that will later take on the mantle of South Western District Office, and its praises are well and truly sung in the following article, from the Western Daily Press which is reproduced here by kind permission of the British newspaper Archive...

 MARTINS BANK